top of page

 Read the room.

-And make sure your producers also know how to read the room.
+And just as importantly, make sure your producers also know how to read the room.

 More opportune times to ask for a referral could be…